composewell/packcheck/README.md

 --------------------------------------------------
 hlint options
 --------------------------------------------------
-HLINT_OPTIONS           : hlint arguments e.g.'--datadir=. lint'
-HLINT_TARGETS           : target directories to run hlint on e.g. 'src test'
+HLINTVER                : Download a specific version binary of hlint instead of using one in PATH HLINT_BUILD             : Build latest hlint from hackage source HLINT_OPTIONS           : hlint arguments e.g.'--datadir=. lint' HLINT_TARGETS           : target directories to run hlint on e.g. 'src test'